MichaelsPlayground/NfcHceNdefSender/readme.md

 # NFC HCE NDEF Sender

-This app emulates a NFC tag with a NDEF message.
+This app emulates a class 4 type NFC tag with an NDEF message.

 For reading the emulated tag you need a second application: NfcHceNdefReader

+The tag is accessible with the IsoDep protocol so it needs a fixed application id (AID) - this is set in the apduservice.xml with the value "F0394148148100".

+Additionally this value is set in the "APDU_SELECT" method of MyHostApduService.java file.

+Both values need to be the same on sender AND reader side to get a connection - change these values on your own risk :-)

 AndroidManifest.xml:
 ```plaintext